-- The target amount of Electricity Consumption, Water Consumption, and Waste Emissions is calculated from the intensity of each indicator. - The base year of CO2 emissions is FY2013.
-CO2 emissions is the total of Scope1 and Scope2 calculated from target reduction in electricity consumption using the basic emission coefficients of individual power companies. - Scope: Head office, regional offices, branches and sub-branches in Japan
+^{}The base year of CO2 emissions is FY2013.
+CO2 emissions is the total of Scope1 and Scope2 calculated from target reduction in electricity consumption using the basic emission coefficients of individual power companies.

-Expand disclosure of non-financial information
+· Expand disclosure of non-financial information

 Targets